dcs2014/RSI-Projects-12/README.md

 The administration projects that are designed to extend and simplify command line usage.
-The application runs in two main modes
+The application runs in the following main modes
 - command line mode,
 - web browser mode,
 - build mode, project rebuilds its sources,